TEJ-Fellowship/tej-bootcamp/README.md

 1. In the `fullstackopen` repository, create a folder called `part1` inside `fullstackopen`
 2. Create folder called `courseinfo` inside of `part1` to put your code for exercise 1.1-1.2
-   - You can create `courseinfo` project either by using `vite`, as we did for the class today.
-You can clone this [starter kit](https://github.com/TEJ-Fellowship/react-start-kit)
+   - You can create `courseinfo` project by using `npm create vite`, as we did for the class today
-   - Or you can create `courseinfo` project using `create-react-app` as described in the [`introduction to react`](https://fullstackopen.com/en/part1/introduction_to_react) section of the course

-_note-1_: If you are cloning the starter kit, delete the `.git` directory inside the clone.
-_note-2_: See this [example exercise repository](https://github.com/fullstack-hy2020/example-submission-repository) for folder structure.
+_note-1_: See this [example exercise repository](https://github.com/fullstack-hy2020/example-submission-repository) for folder structure.
 Further details can be found with the [exercise instructions](https://fullstackopen.com/en/part1/introduction_to_react#exercises-1-1-1-2)

 </details>